-Qualifying for a USA Temporary Agricultural Workers Visa
+Qualifying for a USA Temporary Non-Agricultural Workers Visa

-This visa category applies to people who wish to perform services as temporary agricultural workers.
+This visa category applies to people who wish to perform services as Temporary Non-Agricultural Workers.

-In order to qualify for H-2A nonimmigrant classification:
+To qualify for H-2B nonimmigrant classification:

-- The job offered must be of a temporary or seasonal nature - The employer must demonstrate that there are not sufficient U.S. workers who are able, willing, qualified, and available to do this work - The employer must show that the employment of H-2A workers will not decrease the wages and worsen the working conditions of similarly employed U.S. workers - The employer must obtain a valid temporary labor certification from the U.S. Department of Labor to be submitted with the H-2A petition.
+- The employer must establish that they need the prospective worker's services or labor on temporary basis, regardless of whether the job can be described as permanent or temporary.
+The employer's need is considered temporary if it is a one-time occurrence, a seasonal need, a peak-load need, or an intermittent need; - The employer must demonstrate that there are not sufficient U.S. workers who are able, willing, qualified, and available to do the temporary work; - The employer must show that the employment of H-2B workers will not adversely affect the wages and working conditions of similarly employed U.S. workers; and - The employer must obtain a valid temporary labor certification from the U.S. Department of Labor (DOL), if required for the specific position

+H-2B Cap